ysthakur/CMSC417-Notes/content/BitTorrent/Piece Selection.md

 - These last pieces will be slower to download, because you'll have downloaded the faster-to-download, more easily accessible ones already
 - Endgame mode helps avoid the last pieces becoming unobtainable
 - Clients in endgame mode request last missing pieces from all of their peers (instead of just the ones they're directly connected to)
-- If any peer in the swarm has the missing piece, they'll send that back
 - Once a sub-piece arrives, client sends cancel message telling other peers to ignore request

 ---